Uchiha8/Lab7_flutter/README.md

 1. Make sure you have Flutter installed on your system.
 2. Navigate to the project directory in the terminal.
 3. Run the command: `flutter run`

-Feel free to explore the code to gain a deeper understanding of the implementation.
-You can customize the project based on your preferences or extend it with additional features.